Wil Time Bigtime

-Wil Time Bigtime (formerly known as Willing Willie) is a Philippine noontime variety-game show broadcast by TV5.
-The show premiered on October 30, 2010, with its main host Willie Revillame.
-The show commemorated its first anniversary held at the Smart Araneta Coliseum on October 29, 2011.
+Wil Time Bigtime (formerly known as Willing Willie) is a Philippine television variety show broadcast by TV5.
+The show was hosted by Willie Revillame.
+It aired from October 23, 2010 to January 5, 2013, replacing 5 Max Movies and Oplan Zero Tambay and was replaced by Super Sine Prime and Aksyon Weekend.
+The show commemorated its first anniversary at the Araneta Coliseum on October 22, 2011.

-The show ended its run on January 5, 2013, and a new show, Wowowillie, was launched as its replacement on January 26, 2013.
+The show ended its run on January 5, 2013, and Wowowillie, was launched as its replacement on January 26, 2013.